 Consideration of special circumstances will be handled on a case by case basis.
 However, it is not correct to assume this will be allowed.

-The Math Science Upward Bound program has a science activity requirement, what does that mean?
+The Temple Upward Bound Math & Science program has a science activity requirement, what does that mean?

 What grade do you have to be in to apply for Upward Bound?

-Students must be current freshman or sophomores.
+Students must be current freshman or sophomores in high school.
 Students in 8th grade may apply for admission in the spring prior to the start of their freshman year of high school.

 What grades do you have to have to apply for Upward Bound?